 - References to Chime “ambassadors” or “reps”

-You should also know that — no matter the platform — Chime will never ask you for your:
+You should also know that Chime will never ask over the phone, by text, or over social for you to provide your:

 - Full Social Security number (though we may request the last four digits)

 Debit or credit card number/information (except last 4)

 If an individual asks you for any sensitive information like that, you should cease communications and alert Chime immediately.

 How to tell you’re speaking to legitimate Chime employees